The Economics of Needs and Limits

 A theory for sustainable well-being

 Economics is the study of allocation, production, distribution, consumption, and directly related matters.
 Standard or mainstream economics addresses these topics from the capitalist perspective and is currently the dominant school of thought.
-However, capitalism is an expansionary system that is a root cause of the ecological crisis.
+However, capitalism is a heedlessly expansionary system that is a root cause of the ecological crisis.
 It must therefore be urgently superseded.
-Because standard economics faithfully reflects the system's ecocidal logic, it can no longer guide humankind's economic activities.
+Because standard economics reflects the system's ecocidal logic, it can no longer guide humankind's economic activities.

 The ENL framework has two important attributes.
 The first is its social neutrality.
 This means that ENL is not slanted to either the progressive view of society, which values social solidarity over individual freedom, or the conservative view, which values freedom over solidarity.
 Second, the framework is technologically neutral.
 This means that economic progress is seen exclusively as an increase in sustainable well-being.
 Rising technological sophistication, economic growth, and other factors are thus seen as irrelevant in this regard.